 - Identify anatomical relationships between structures throughout the upper extremity

 - Discuss clinical conditions of the upper extremity based on anatomical location

 - Compare and contrast functional capability of musculature based on location and physiologic cross sectional area

 Occupational Therapy Process: Evaluation

-Physical Therapist, Physical Therapist Assistant, Occupational Therapists, Occupational Therapy Assistant, Athletic Trainers
+Physical Therapists, Physical Therapist Assistants, Occupational Therapists, Occupational Therapy Assistants, and Athletic Trainers.

 Part 1: The Axilla and Brachial Plexus (1 hour, 50 min, 05 sec)